-You can batch download to your computer all the images saved on the memory card inserted in the camera that you have not already downloaded.
+You can batch download to your computer the images saved on the memory card inserted in the camera according to the selected condition.
 The downloaded images are sorted by date into folders and are then displayed in the main window of Digital Photo Professional version 4.x (RAW image processing, viewing and editing software) (hereinafter DPP), which is linked to start up automatically, where you can check them immediately.